Cary Memorial Library Board of Trustees Bylaws

-- Section 2 The Board of Selectmen, School Committee, and the Clergy Association shall each have at least one representative on the Executive Board, and no more than two representatives per affiliation.
+- Section 2 The Select Board, School Committee, and the Clergy Association shall each have at least one representative on the Executive Board, and no more than two representatives per affiliation.

 - Section 3 The Executive Board shall fill mid-term vacancies as needed.
 The full Board of Trustees will vote to formally approve mid-term appointments at their next regularly scheduled meeting.